jpgannon/Intro_Env_DataSci/01-spreadsheet-fundamentals.md

 Full textbook chapters covered: [Ch.
 1 – An Overview of Excel](https://minnstate.pressbooks.pub/spreadsheets2025/chapter/making-decisions-with-excel-2/) · [Ch.
 2 – Entering, Editing, and Managing Data](https://minnstate.pressbooks.pub/spreadsheets2025/chapter/making-decisions-with-excel/) · [Ch.
 3 – Formatting and Data Analysis](https://minnstate.pressbooks.pub/spreadsheets2025/chapter/formatting-and-data-analysis/)

-Starter and completed example workbooks: [toms-run-starter.xlsx](assets/toms-run-starter.xlsx) · [toms-run-answer-key.xlsx](assets/toms-run-answer-key.xlsx) — use the completed version to check your own work, not as a shortcut to skip building it yourself.

 [← Back to all activities](index.html)